nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-05-the_great_escape.md

 ![screenshot7](../assets/images/the_great_escape/screenshot7.png)

-There is indeed nothing to see here, let's move along for now.
+There is indeed nothing to see here, let's move along.

 * **/exif-util**